PKua007/rampack/doc/operation-modes.md

 ## `casino` mode

 The heart and soul of the RAMPACK software.
-This mode provides highly configurable Monte Carlo simulation of a system of particles.
+This mode performs highly flexible Monte Carlo simulations of a system of particles.
 The course of simulation is dictated by the [input file](input-file.md).
-Under this link you can find all information on how the simulations are performed and how to configure them.
+Under this link, you can find all information on how the simulations are performed and how to configure them.
 This section only describes command line options.
-They can for example change output verbosity, redirect output to file and skip or prolong some runs.
+They can, for example, change output verbosity, redirect output to a file and skip or prolong some runs.

 [//]: # (start casino)
 [//]: # (This is automatically generated block, do not edit!!!)